kobamkode/kobamkode.github.io/content/Set Vim as Default Editor.md

   - linux
   - osx
 ---
-Set the standardized VISUAL and EDITOR environment variables*:
+Set the standardized VISUAL and EDITOR environment variables into your rc file,

 ```
 export VISUAL=nvim